antvolin/bitradio-wallet-gui/README.md

 ## REQUIRED

 #### Loading the container from the repository <https://hub.docker.com/r/antvolin/bitradio-wallet-gui/> and the first launch of the container
-    # Allow access to the host screen
+    # You may need access to the host screen, in order to allow access - run this command:
     xhost +si:localuser:root

     # Set runtime variable